Key Takeaways:

 The idea behind microdosing is to benefit from the positive effects of psychedelics like MDMA without the negative side effects.
 The idea started in Silicon Valley, as developers began experimenting with microdosing MDMA and other drugs as a way to boost creativity.

 Microdosing MDMA and other mood-altering drugs is also argued by some to be an effective treatment for mental illness.
-For example, Australia recently started allowing patients with depression to microdose MDMA under the supervision of a doctor.
+For example, Australia recently started allowing guests with depression to microdose MDMA under the supervision of a doctor.

 Is Microdosing MDMA Dangerous?